Terrapin Resources

 Sweetwater School District

-“I use the CVC mat for learning basic words at the beginning and then later with rhyming and spelling.
-I also use this same mat in the Focus on Bee-Bot computer program at one of my technology centers and as an intervention for students who need the extra help.”
+“I use the CVC Mat for learning basic words at the beginning and then later with rhyming and spelling.
+I also use this same mat in the Focus on Bee-Bot computer program at one of my technology centers and as an intervention for students who need the extra help.

-“Finally, we use the Busy Street mat for basic map skills.
-We learn directions (N, E, S, and W) and also learn to identify landmarks.
-At other times the students will use this mat with the road pieces and just play.”
 “We introduced the Pro-Bot robot later in the year so it is more of a discovery device at this point.
 I plan to use them in the future to teach more advanced directions, problem-solving, team-work, etc.”

 Contact Information